Quidditch (real-life sport): Rules history

-In 2013, US Quidditch created Title 9¾, a nod to the facetious name once used to refer to the rule, a branch of the IQA that actively promotes advocacy and awareness as well as gender equality and inclusivity, whose role moved on to the IQA under its "Initiatives".
-The sport has also been illustrated to yield a positive experience for athletes of all genders, increased desires for inclusivity and stereotype reduction.
-Testimonials include: "The gender rule makes playing safe for me.
-I'm trans and genderqueer, two reasons I never know which team to join ... so having a non-binary option means I don't have to choose."

 Variants

 There are other variants of real-life Quidditch, notably played in Russia, Kazakhstan, and Hungary amongst other places.
 These variants often play with rules similar to the fictional sport within the Harry Potter universe but differ wildly from the IQA rules, including: playing without brooms, brooms serving a different purpose, referees throwing balls to act as snitches, differing bludger and beater roles, riding bicycles instead of brooms, etc.

 A version of "real life" quidditch is also portrayed in the film The Internship, however it strays wildly from quidditch's ruleset.